1995parham-learning/.github/profile/README.md

-# Hello 👋, Welcome to my hands-on learning repositories
+# Hello 👋, Welcome to our hands-on learning repositories

 Here we (Parham & Elahe) gather our hands-on learning repositories.
 We use these repositories to learn new languages and technologies by actually working with them,